alex-snell/researchAPI/README.md

 - If no pronoun is found, "NOT_FOUND" is stored

 ## TODO
-- refactor to include pronoun extraction by gender
+- Refactor to include pronoun extraction by gender
-- test with max tokens to find the least amount of tokens needed
+- Test with max tokens to find the least amount of tokens needed